Rethinking the Global Knowledge of CLIP in Training-Free Open-Vocabulary Semantic Segmentation: Introduction

-In this paper, we rethink the global knowledge encoded by CLIP and propose GCLIP to mine and emphasize the beneficial global knowledge of CLIP for TF-OVSS task.
+In this paper, we rethink the global knowledge encoded by CLIP and propose GCLIP.
+While the importance of global information is recognized in conventional semantic segmentation practice~\cite{PSPNet,Deeplabv1}, it is nontrivial to utilize the global feature of CLIP for segmentation and thus previous TF-OVSS works choose to sacrifice globality to enhance the locality of CLIP features.
+We aim to bridge this gap by answering how to extract and utilize beneficial global knowledge of CLIP, under the specific TF-OVSS setting.
 As the representation of each patch is finally determined by the attention weights and the Value embeddings, we make modifications to the last-block attention and Value embeddings respectively to aggregate useful global context information into final features.
 Firstly, we propose an Attention Map Fusion strategy (AMF) to emphasize global knowledge by reshaping last-block attention.
 As shown in Figure~\ref{introduction_fig} (a), we observe that \textit{global tokens} exist in deeper blocks of CLIP.
-The term ``global token'' means a specific patch is important (\emph{i.e.,} corresponding Query-Key attention weight is high) for all the other patches.
+The term ``global token'' means a specific patch is important (\emph{i.e.,} corresponding Query-Key attention weight is high) for all the other patches, which is a consequence of CLIP's pre-training.
 Interestingly, we find the attention pattern of global token aligns well with that of \cls{} token (see Figure~\ref{introduction_fig} (a)), which indicates those global tokens may encode the image-level properties as [CLS] token.
 Based on such observations, we propose AMF to average the attention maps from global-token emerging blocks and the final-block Query-Query attention to form a new final-block attention.
 Therefore, through AMF, we emphasize the global knowledge encoded by global tokens.